lbaehren/prometheus-sumo/README.md

     |   |-- examples            ...
 Code examples to be included into the documentation
     |   |-- images              ...
 Images to be included into the documentation
     |   `-- pages               ...
 Source pages from which the documentation is generated
     |-- packages                ...
-Wrappers for installation of the various packages
+Wrappers for installation of the various external packages
     `-- sources                 ...
 Source files
+        |-- apps
+        |-- lib
+        `-- tests

 Not included in this picture yet is the `release` directory (containing the standard set of sub-directories, such as `include`, `lib`, etc.), which is set as the default installation